-IBM promises to hire Americans ahead of Trump meeting
+IBM promises to hire Americans as tech executives set to meet Trump

 “We expect to end 2016 with our U.S. workforce about the same size as it was at the beginning of the year.
 By 2020, we expect it to be larger than it is today," Pratt said.

+Her article did not acknowledge that IBM had cut its U.S. workforce, although it called on Congress to quickly update the Perkins Career and Technical Education Act that governs federal support for vocational education.

+"We are hiring because the nature of work is evolving," she said.
+"As industries from manufacturing to agriculture are reshaped by data science and cloud computing, jobs are being created that demand new skills – which in turn requires new approaches to education, training and recruiting."

-Rometty also said that IBM intends to invest $1 billion in training and development of its U.S. employees over the next four years.
+She said IBM intended to invest $1 billion in the training and development of U.S. employees over the next four years.
 Pratt declined to say if that represented an increase over spending in the prior four years.

 Rometty is one of more than a dozen U.S. executives serving on an advisory council that Trump has formed to consult him on job creation.

-(Reporting by Jim Finkle in Boston; Editing by Andrew Hay)
+Reporting by Jim Finkle in Boston; Additional reporting by Tim McLaughlin in Boston; Editing by Andrew Hay and Peter Cooney